robscotts4rb/S4RB-Open/README.md

 ```
 As an Account Manager
 So that I know each month has data
-I would like to view month with 0 complaints as 0.00000000
+I would like to view missing months with the CPMU as 0.00000
 ```

 ## <a name="thought">Thought Process</a>